-As persons who have experienced Hansen’s disease, more commonly known as leprosy, we were disheartened to read media reports that quote you saying “it sounded like we had leprosy in Laois“.
-Other national and international leaders have used similar language in high profile speeches over the past.
+As persons who have experienced Hansen’s disease, more commonly known as leprosy, we were disheartened to read media reports that quote you saying, “it sounded like we had leprosy in Laois.”
+Other national and international leaders have used similar language in high-profile speeches in the past.

 While it might be good at grabbing headlines, the use of ‘leprosy’ as a negative metaphor has consequences far beyond the political realm, because it perpetuates old and outdated stereotypes and reinforces stigma and discrimination against us, individuals affected by leprosy.

 Leprosy is not a disease of the past.
 More than 200,000 persons are diagnosed each year with leprosy, and there are believed to be more than two million individuals affected by leprosy who are undiagnosed and untreated.
 Negative social attitudes towards persons with leprosy create a barrier to treatment and hinder efforts to stop the transmission of the disease globally.

 Leprosy is a curable disease.
 However, individuals affected by this disease are still marginalized and excluded in many places around the globe.
 We ourselves have experienced being isolated by family and friends, fired from jobs, discriminated against and insulted by people, and many other violations of our human rights.
 That’s why we work hard every day to change this reality in every community.

 Persons affected by leprosy are people with hopes and dreams like everyone else.
 Most individuals affected just dream of a normal life: A place to live and work peacefully, surrounded by their family and friends.
 They do not want to be defined by their disease.